-In the UK, almost all copyright music will be registered with PRS for Music, which is where you need to go to acquire the mechanical licence for a song.
+Almost all copyright music in the UK will be registered with PRS for Music.
+This is where you need to go to acquire the mechanical licence for a song.
 In most audio-only cases (the production of CDs, vinyl etcetera) an AP1 or AP2 mechanical licence will be sufficient.

-If the song is not on the PRS for Music database, this does not mean that it isn’t covered by copyright.
+If the song is not on the PRS for Music database, this does not mean that it isn’t covered by UK copyright law.
 Instead, you’ll need to seek permission and make arrangements with the original writer or their publisher — depending on who is in possession of the rights.

 Find information about mechanical licencing here: PRS for Music: Retail Audio Products

 Can you publish cover songs on streaming websites?

 Distributing recordings of cover songs on sound-only streaming platforms, like Spotify and iTunes will also require a mechanical licence.

 In order to use these platforms, you agree to comply with their terms and conditions policy.
 These policies directly forbid the violation of copyright law.
 Failing to meet these standards could result in your account could be permanently terminated.